Hariom1711/Authentication_fastapi/README.md

     Implement multi-factor authentication (MFA): If security is a top priority for your application, you could consider implementing MFA to add an extra layer of security.
 You could use a library like passport to implement MFA in your application.

+////////////////////////////////////////////////////////////////////Security things /////////////////////////////////////////////////////////

+Validation -done using validator.js
+Content Security Policies (CSP)[ it help us to prevent from xss attack] - can do using fronted but that can be bypassed in some browsers. client-side sanitization[ it help us to prevent from xss attack] - done it in frontend using dompurify but server-side sanitization should also be done.
+ Implementing rate limiting[it prevent from brute force attacker ] -can be done from frontend but doing from server is more secure storing token in Httponly cokkie [storing on localstorage may be some security issue because of xss attack ]- done